-by Gabe Jackson and Robyn Rosemon
+by Gabe Jackson and Robyn Rosemon, last revised 2021.

 Most malolactic fermentations are done on red wine varietals and barrel fermented Chardonnays.
-In some red wines the choice is optional such as Zinfandel or Pinot Noir.
-White wine varietals like Sauvignon Blanc, Viognier, and Riesling, for example, do not undergo any malolactic fermentation.
+In some red wines, the choice is optional, such as Zinfandel or Pinot Noir.
+White wine varietals like Sauvignon Blanc, Viognier, and Riesling, for example, often do not undergo any malolactic fermentation.
 These wines are recognized for their high acid levels and crisp finish.
 That is not to say that you can’t experiment.
 In 2009 instead of inoculating her Syrah, Robyn accidentally inoculated her Sauvignon Blanc.
 (She says, "Don’t judge me, it was dark.")
 The wine ended up being quite delicious so she called it Fumé Blanc and entered it in the Harvest Fair, where she received a silver medal!
 On the contrary, the first year that she made Zinfandel she chose not to inoculate with malolactic bacteria (otherwise known as Oenococcus oeni).
 We all really like fruit forward jammy Zinfandel so she made the choice to pass on MLF.
 That wine also received a silver medal at the Harvest Fair.
 The point is that the winemaker gets to decide whether or not to undergo MLF.
 Equip yourself with the following information on the ins and outs of MLF, so you can decide what to do on your next wine.

 There are three primary reasons to put your wine through MLF: stability, acid reduction and flavor.
 The stability of wine is improved by taking the wine through a complete MLF, ending with 30 ppm of malic acid or less.
 Residual malic acid above this level still has the potential for unintended fermentation, just as residual sugar in a wine could possibly cause a fermentation to restart in the bottle.
 Both situations may produce cloudy, effervescent wine in the bottle.